Cycling the Hidden Cévennes

 Our descent brings us to the pretty valley town of Meyrueis, where we take a deep breath before climbing up to the Causse Méjean.
 One of 7 ‘Grands Causses’ (high limestone plateaus) in the Massif Central, this steppe-like plateau is home to a herd of the last truly wild horses in the world – Przewalski’s horse.

 Climbs today include Mont Aigoual (last seen in the 2020 Tour de France), plus the ascent up to the wild plains of the Causse Méjean (6 km, 250 m).

 Cocurés to La Garde-Guérin via le Col du Pré de la Dame.
 Approximately 80 km and 1950 m of ascent

 This morning we follow the Tarn River upstream to Le Pont Montvert, tracing Robert Louis Stevenson’s 19th century voyage in reverse.
 Look around and you’ll see the terraced fields where Stevenson and Modestine spent a restless night before their walk down the Tarn River to Florac.

-Today’s major climb, the Col du Pré de la Dame, begins in Génolhac, and offers both hairpins and fantastic views all the way to Mont Ventoux.
+Today’s major climb, the Col du Pré de la Dame, begins in Génolhac, and offers both hairpins and fantastic views all the way across the Rhone River to Mont Ventoux.
 Your reward is an equally amazing descent down the other side of the highest mountain in the Cévennes, Mont Lozère, passing forgotten hamlets, pristine pastureland and hilltop castles.
 Then, a little further up the road, our baronial mansion will be waiting for us.